 At first it is common to make very shrill sounds.
 With practice you will be able to play a full octave of tones and lower the pitch of those tones.
 Breathing down through the whistle creates lower tones than blowing up through the whistle

 Soft dulcet tones are all you need for close work.
 Keep commands as soft as possible and reserve sharp tones and volume for distance and for emphasis.

-Below are some dog training whistle commands and the associated whistle sounds as used by Allistair Lyttle.
+Below are some sound clips of dog training whistle commands and the associated whistle sounds as used by Allistair Lyttle.

 Action: Lie down.

 Action: Stand and walk straight towards livestock.
 If you want the dog to move faster repeat the whistles faster and louder.